adamsorbie/Neuroimmunological-methods-in-stroke-research-course-2024/README.md

 ### Before we begin

-**Note that everything below is subject to change before the course begins on 14/02/24, please install the necessar R packages on the day of the course.
+**Note that everything below is subject to change before the course begins on 14/02/24, please install the necessary R packages on the day of the course.

 Download the course content and extract the folder.